BogdanCatalin-Iacob/Food-Fiesta/README.md

 This project was developed using a [GitPod](https://gitpod.io) workspace.
 The code was committed to [Git](https://git-scm.com) and pushed to [GitHub](https://github.com) using the terminal.

+-   ### Project Creation
+The project was started by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking 'Use this template'.
+Under Repository name I input "Food-Fiesta" and checked the Include all branches checkbox.
+I then navigated to the new [repository](https://github.com/BogdanCatalin-Iacob/Food-Fiesta).
+I then clicked the Gitpod button to open the project in Gitpod.

+ The following commands were used throughout the project:

+* git add filename - This command was used to add fils to the staging area before commiting.
+* git commit -m *commit message explaining the updates* - This command was used to to commit changes to the local repository.
+* git push - This command is used to push all commited changes to the GitHub repository.

 ### Deploying on Heroku
 To deploy this page to Heroku from its GitHub repository, the following steps were taken: